rillian/2019-gsoc/README.md

 use tei markup to represent damage, restorations, smallcap logograms, and superscript determinatives.
-This would need to be supported both in `atf2tei` and in the tei parser in scaife.
-Greek and latin layout works well enough with plain unicode text, but cuneiform transliteration requires extra typographic features.
+This would need to be supported both in `atf2tei` and in the tei parser in Scaife.
+Greek and Latin layout works well enough with plain unicode text, but cuneiform transliteration requires extra typographic features.